piyalisarkar1209/Udacity-DEND-Capstone/README.md

 The scope of this project is to create a data pipeline which will accept the source files, process and clean them, transform as per the the need of the final data model and load them in dimension and fact tables.
 We are going to read the source files from local storage, use airflow and python to create a data pipeline, and eventually load the processed and transformed data into the data model created in local postgresql database.

 ### Technology used:
-- Apache Airflow
+- Apache Airflow -Allows for easy execution of ETL
 - Python
-- PostgreSQL
+- Amazon Redshift cluster - Data storage

 ### Data Model
 The final data model consists of 6 dimension and 2 fact tables.
 Following are the names of the tables: